alxshelepenok/lumen/content/posts/deploying-your-first-website-with-fleek.md

 ---
 ![](https://storageapi2.fleek.co/fleek-team-bucket/blog-images/deploy-fleek.png)

 Just getting started on Fleek?
-In this quick guide, you’ll find resources to kick start your journey with your favourite framework!
+In this quick guide, you’ll find resources to kick start your journey with your favorite framework!

 Learn how to deploy a Blog, Portfolio, or Personal Site on Fleek.
 Whether you’re hosting on IPFS or the Internet Computer, It’ll take you just a few clicks to get started.